vstinner/misc/cpython/pep-c-api-next-level.rst

     Created: 28-Sep-2021
     Python-Version: 3.11

-While the C API is a key of the Python popularity, it causes multiple subtle and complex issues.
-There are different ways to use the C API, each usage has its own constraints, and some constraints are exclusive.
+The C API is a key of the Python popularity and it prevents to optimize CPython.
+Changing the C API is causing non-trivial practical issues with the backward compatibility.

-This document lists constraints but doesn't propose changes, it only gives vague ideas how to solve some issues.
-More concrete C API changes willl require writing separated PEPs.
+This PEP doesn't propose any C API change, separated PEPs should be written for that, but explains that the C API has flaws and there are good reasons why there are not fixed yet.

 C extensions are a key component of Python's popularity
 =======================================================